elatov/elatov.github.io/_posts/2013-10-18-syncing-files-various-cloud-storage-solutions.md

     $ box-sync stop

 The setup was pretty good, but **davfs** was a little slow.
 Some times I would run **ls** on the volume and if the directory had over 10 files, it would take a while to display the files.
-I also didn&#8217;t like the idea of modifying my **/etc/fstab** to get this running.
+I also didn't like the idea of modifying my **/etc/fstab** to get this running.
 I was still stuck on the simplicity of the **grive** client for google drive.

 ### Storage Made Easy (SME)